“Willing,” that was the word they used: forever willing and forever yours.

 I’ve had her for a month, and she’s packed 30 pounds right onto her gut.
 It’s like going to bed with my ex-wife!
 I pay a small fortune for something that gains weight without even cooking my damn dinner!”

 It was bad for business.
-They sued the company who made the clone food.
+They sued the company that made the clone food.
 They added chemicals that ate away fat particles.
 Production stabilized.

 When we broke or got sick the customers were disappointed.
 It was bad for business.